sandwichfarm/hyprlax/memory/plan-assessment.md

 2. Introduce internal modules with clear headers under `src/`:
    - `core/` (animation, layers, easing, config, image loading)
    - `gfx/` (shaders, textures, render) – consumes a provided GL context
-   - `platform/` (display + graphics context) with Wayland(EGL) and X11(EGL) implementations
+   - `platform/` (display + graphics context) with Wayland(EGL) implementation
-   - `compositor/` (Hyprland IPC first; later Sway/i3 via i3 IPC; X11 EWMH)
+   - `compositor/` (Hyprland IPC first; later Sway/i3 via i3 IPC)
-3. Use EGL for both Wayland and X11 to maintain GLES2 uniformity.
+3. Use EGL for Wayland to maintain GLES2 uniformity.
 4. Define adapter interfaces as plain C structs with function pointers, but link implementations statically at first; select at runtime by detection.
-5. Narrow initial target set to: Hyprland (Wayland) → Sway (Wayland) → X11 (EWMH), in that order.
+5. Narrow initial target set to: Hyprland (Wayland) → Sway (Wayland), in that order.
 Defer GNOME/KDE “wallpaper” until a concrete integration approach is proven.
 6. Replace “runtime adapter switching” with “restart on adapter change”.
 Implement robust teardown/re‑init paths and leak checks.
 7. Establish strict hot‑path rules: no allocations, no I/O, no dlopen, no string formatting in `render_frame()` and animation tick.
 Add a micro‑benchmark target.
 8. Add focused tests only for pure core logic (easing, timeline, config) with a tiny in‑tree test harness.
 Avoid introducing a unit test framework dependency initially.